TobikoData/sqlmesh/docs/guides/incremental_time_full_walkthrough.md

 8. `sqlmesh test`: run those unit tests
 9. `sqlmesh plan`: promote dev to prod

+> Note: If this is the first time you're running SQLMesh, I recommend following the [CLI Quickstart](../quickstart/cli.md) first and then coming back to this example.

 ## Setup

 Let’s start with some demo data coupled with an existing SQLMesh project with models already in production.